Techie + Gamers

 Muvez

 Many people leave their shoes outside and wear slippers when entering a home.
 Entrepreneurs Ryan Cruz, Kevin Zamora, and Eric Cruz got tired of this, so they invented Muvez, shoes that can be turned into slippers.
-After getting a deal on Shark Tank, Muvez is worth $3 million in 2024.
+After getting a deal on Shark Tank, Muvez is worth $3 million.

 Ryan and Eric Cruz are brothers from New York City.
 Ryan studied industrial and product design at the New Jersey Institute of Technology, while Eric got a master’s degree in Business and Sports Administration from Fairleigh Dickinson University.

-Kevin Zamora is from Carlstadt, New Jersey and has two associate degrees, one from Miami Dade College and one from Bergen Community College.
-He has also interned for The Walt Disney Company.
+Kevin Zamora is from Carlstadt, New Jersey.
+He holds associate degrees from Miami Dade College and Bergen Community College and previously interned at The Walt Disney Company.

 The Inspiration Behind Muvez